 A Baseline Risk Assessment (BRA) was performed for OU 2 as part of the Remedial Investigation (Dames and Moore, 1993).
 The BRA quantitatively evaluated potential cancer risks and noncancer health effects associated with contaminated soil and groundwater at OU 2.
 Results of the BRA for OU 2 indicate that there would be no unacceptable noncancer health effects associated with chemicals present at the site.
-The maximum estimated incremental cancer risk for hypothetical residential receptors was approximately 2×10^{-4} (i.e., 2 in 10,000), which is slightly above the 10-4 to 10-6 range identified as acceptable in the NCP.
+The maximum estimated incremental cancer risk for hypothetical residential receptors was approximately 2 x 10-4 (i.e., 2 in 10,000), which is slightly above the 10-4 to 10-6 range identified as acceptable in the NCP.
 Estimated risks were predominantly associated with daily use of untreated groundwater for drinking and showering/bathing for a 30-year period.
-Potential risks to occupants of this parcel would be much lower than risk estimates presented in the BRA because current remedial activities are resulting in decreased chemical concentrations in groundwater, and ingestion of groundwater from the contaminated aquifer will be prohibited through use restrictions to be included in the deed.
-On the basis of the BRA, current remedial activity, and proposed site use, no potential adverse health effects related to groundwater are expected for occupants at this parcel (Dames & Moore, 1993).
+Potential risks to occupants of the VVMC would be much lower than risk estimates presented in the BRA because current remedial activities are resulting in decreased chemical concentrations in groundwater, and ingestion of contaminated groundwater from the affected aguifer will be prohibited through use restrictions to be included in the deed.
+On the basis of the BRA, current remedial activity, and proposed site use, no potential adverse health effects related to groundwater are expected for occupants of these parcels (Dames and Moore, 1993).

 The RI/FS has been completed for OU 2, and five remedial alternatives were evaluated in the FS.
-The FFA parties agreed to Alternative 4, which includes construction of a landfill cap as well as a pump-and-treat system for groundwater in the A-aguifer and upper 180-foot aquifers (HLA, 1995a).
+The FFA parties agreed to Alternative 4, which includes construction of a landfill cap as well as a pump-and-treat system for groundwater in the A-aquifer and upper 180-foot aquifer (HLA, 1994d).
 A ROD for OU 2 that specifies the remedial actions to be taken for the A-aquifer was signed in August 1994 (Army, 1994a).
 An Explanation of Significant Differences (ESD) regarding the extent of groundwater contamination in the upper 180-foot aquifer was prepared and approved by the EPA and the DTSC in August 1995 (Army, 1995).
-In addition, the Army has received concurrence from the EPA that the pump-and-treat system for the remediation of the OU 2 groundwater plume is in place and operating "properly and successfully" (EPA, 1996).
+In addition, the Army has received concurrence for the EPA that the pump-and-treat system for the remediation of the OU-2 groundwater plume is in place and operating "properly and successfully" (EPA, 1996).